crcn/paperclip.js/README.md

 Paperclip works by listening to [bindable](https://github.com/classdojo/bindable.js) objects, and updating the template if anything changes.
 Unlike angular.js, paperclip takes a more explicit approach to updating templates.
 If you want to change a value in a template manually, you can easily do so by calling `bindable.set(property, value)`.
 [Here's an example](http://jsfiddle.net/JTxdM/79/).

-No diffs, no virtual DOM, no re-rendering the template.
-Paperclip uses very few operations to manipulate the Document Object Model.

 Paperclip translates HTML directly to JavaScript.
 For example, the following `hello.pc` file:

 ```html